 The Covered Wagon (1923) Director: James Cruze

-The film was one of the biggest blockbusters of the silent era (the budget was a risky $782,000 in 1923).
-The film was shot in various locations: Palm Springs, CA, Utah, and Nevada.
-It required a cast of thousands, and also in the scenes where there appear thousands of buffalo, the director employed chains of mechanical buffalo, as the buffalo was hunted nearly to extinction by the making of the film (1923).
-In addition to thousands of mechanical buffalo, authentic wagons were used from pioneer families who had the wagons as family heirlooms.
+Appropriately, a Western was one of the biggest blockbusters of the silent era (the budget was a risky $782,000 in 1923).
+It was shot in various locations: Palm Springs, CA; Utah; and Nevada, and it required a cast of thousands.
+In the scenes where thousands of buffalo appear, the director employed chains of mechanical buffalo –sadly by this point in time the buffalo had been nearly hunted to extinction.
+However aside from mechanical buffalo, at least authentic wagons were used from real pioneer families, these family heirlooms were borrowed on behalf of the production crew.
 In an earlier cut of the film, Director James Cruze appeared as an Indian, but he was later cut out of the film as he didn’t appear authentic.

 The following are a few notes I gathered upon watching this film: J. Warren Kerrigan was a silent film actor who starred in several early films, most notably The Covered Wagon and Captain Blood (the 1924 version).
 He was perhaps better known for his off-screen controversies –making unfortunate comments about “lesser valuable” people being sent to war, and controversially living with his gay partner (fellow actor James Carroll Vincent) at his mother’s home from 1914-1947 until his death.
 The other star, Lois Wilson, was a former Miss Alabama beauty pageant star who appeared in many now lost films from the 1920s-1940s.
 She never married.